-Pacific Post Partum Support Society has been supporting women and their families experiencing postpartum/perinatal distress, depression and anxiety for over 40 years.
+Pacific Post Partum Support Society has been supporting mothers and their families experiencing postpartum/perinatal distress, depression and anxiety for over 40 years.
 The program started in 1971 as a grass roots initiative when a small group of women began meeting at the Vancouver Crisis Line office to share their experiences and support each other around postpartum issues.
-This established the pattern for our treatment model: women supporting women.
+This established the pattern for our treatment model: mothers supporting mothers.
 This was a new approach to addressing the issues of postpartum depression and one that has since influenced changes in postpartum support.

-Over the years, our programs have developed based on the needs of the women and the families we serve.
-Today we reach out to approximately 3,500 women and families each year.
+Over the years, our programs have developed based on the needs of those we serve.
+Today we reach out to approximately 3,500 mothers and families each year.